Former Topeka teacher wins on Wheel of Fortune

 New put on quite the performance, walking away with $28,400.

-27 News spoke with New ahead of her appearance on the show, you can read that article here.
+KSNT spoke with New ahead of her appearance on the show.
+You can read that article here.